GGtheKitty/Ventaker/README.md

 <div align="center">

 ## Usage
 Once the plugin is enabled, open its settings box located on the plugin square itself.
-Two values you **MUST** change, which are the interval for checking for new backgrounds, and the link ID.
+Two values for you to change, which are the walltaker URL, and the link ID.
-## Other Info
-**This is made for the Discord UI update.
-For the old update, please look at the Old-UI branch**